Eric

 Co.
 Video, which was based in NYC.
 In its early years, this company

-documented performances and social and corporate functions; later it produced
+documented performances and social and corporate functions; later it also

-Miller has also worked for other new media companies, including Amusitronix,
+Eric has also worked for other new media companies, some of which provided

-which provided virtual reality and other interactive entertainment.
-Dr.
+virtual reality and other interactive entertainment.
+Dr Eric's primary

-Miller's primary function as a media professional (consultant, designer,
+function as a media professional (consultant, designer, director-producer) is

-director-producer) is to bring the spirit of physically-present storytelling
+to bring the spirit of physically-present storytelling into new media

-Throughout high school and college, Dr. Miller was involved with theatre as a
+Throughout high school and college, Dr Eric was involved with theatre as a

 writer, director, and performer.
 As an undergraduate, he was introduced